 MCA Level 3 training continues to be delivered remotely via Microsoft Teams.
-The table below indicates training attendances during Quarter 2 reporting period.
+The table below indicates training attendances during the reporting period.

 The below tables show a comparison of training data for 2019/20, 2020/21 and 2021/22 across each Quarter.
 MCA Training compliance has been identified as an area that requires prioritising across all Service Groups and Health Boards in Wales, and it has been recommended nationally that MCA training is given priority.
 MCA is imperative to underpinning the preparation for the transition to Liberty Protection Safeguards (LPS).
 A paper relating to LPS was presented to the Safeguarding Committee in May 2021 highlighted this issue amongst others, to ensure LPS implementation remains a priority for the Health Board.
 In addition, the Corporate Safeguarding Team continue to raise Safeguarding training during the completion of Ward/Department Safeguarding Assurance Audits across all Service Groups.
 These Audits include all staff Safeguarding training compliance.
-Safeguarding Training compliance is also reported by the Service Groups in their Exception Reports to Safeguarding Committee.
-There has been an increase in staff attending MCA and DoLS training in Quarters 1 & 2 this year.
+Safeguarding Training compliance is also reported by the Service Groups in their Performance Reports to Safeguarding Committee.
+There has been an increase in staff attendance at MCA and DoLS training.